bhtrung/asr-scratch/README.md

 # Data preparation
 ## Audio data
 Use Amazon Mechanical Turk to collect audio files as a training and test set if you don't have them.
-For example: `fotolia/audio/train` and `fotolia/audio/test` are two folders contain the collected .wav files from the Fotolia queries.
+For example: `data/audio/train` and `data/audio/test` are two folders contain the collected .wav files from the Fotolia queries.
 Each file has the following format: TurkerID_QueryID_Word1_Word2_..._WordN.wav.
-See [this project](https://git.corp.adobe.com/bui/adobe-search) for data collection.
 ## Prepare acoustic data

 ### Create spk2gender files